Can Unmarried People Sue for Wrongful Death in Texas?

 Get Help From an Experienced Houston Wrongful Death Lawyer.

-Michael P. Fleming is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization and has been handling wrongful death claims – including those involving common law marriages – for over 30 years.
-If you lost your common law spouse due to the negligent conduct of another person or company, Mr. Fleming will provide you with a free consultation to discuss your options and the ways you can recover the compensation you and/ or your children are entitled to under Texas law.
+Fleming Law has been handling wrongful death claims – including those involving common law marriages – for over 30 years.
+If you lost your common-law spouse due to the negligent conduct of another person or company, Fleming Law will provide you with a free consultation to discuss your options and the ways you can recover the compensation you and/ or your children are entitled to under Texas law.
 We handle injury and wrongful death claims throughout the entire state of Texas.
 Call today if you have any questions.

 Nicholas P. Fleming focuses his practice in the area of civil litigation.
 As a skilled personal injury attorney, he handles a broad range of cases including motor vehicle accidents, premises liability, workplace accidents, and wrongful death.
 He is licensed to practice by the State Bar of Texas and is a graduate of the South Texas College of Law, earning his J.D. in 2017.
 Nicholas prides himself on providing personalized service to his clients, who are often facing extremely stressful situations.